Lawrenceville, New Jersey

 A COLLABORATIVE LEARNING ENVIRONMENT

 Learning doesn’t happen in isolation at Rider.
-With an average class size of 21 students and an 11:1 student/faculty ratio, students receive one-to-one guidance and mentoring from a highly involved and professionally active faculty.
-More than 98 percent of Rider’s faculty members hold a Ph.D. or highest degree in their field, and the University does not use graduate students or teaching assistants for undergraduate instruction.
+With an average class size of 21 students and a 10:1 student/faculty ratio, students receive one-to-one guidance and mentoring from a highly involved and professionally active faculty.
+93% of Rider’s faculty members hold a Ph.D. or highest degree in their field, and the University does not use graduate students or teaching assistants for undergraduate instruction.
 Students are advised and taught by senior faculty beginning in their first year of study.

 Rider’s Honors programs are designed to challenge intellectually curious students who seek more in their academic experience by encouraging them to look at an issue from multiple perspectives and to think with independence and imagination.
 Baccalaureate Honors is open to students of all majors, exploring subjects through team-taught courses led by faculty from different disciplines.
 Business Honors is open to business majors with an emphasis on building leadership and team-building skills.